Johan Christian Conradi

 Johan Christian Conradi (1709 – 30 September 1779) was a German born, Danish master builder, contractor and architect.

 Early life and education

 Conradi was born at Gotha in the Sazon duchy of Saxe-Gotha.
 He moved to Denmark in 1739 where he was accepted into the masons' guild in 1740.

 Work as builder

 In the beginning of his career, Conradi worked as a mason and builder.
 His first major work as such was Ledreborg (1743–45).
 In the late 1740s he began routinely working for Niels Eigtved, architect to the Royal Court, executing projects such as the first Royal Danish Theatre at Kongens Nytorv (1748–49, demolished in 1874), Danish Asia Company's warehouse at Asiatisk Plads (1748–50), Christian's Church (1755-64) and the Lindencrone Mansion in Bredgade (1751).
-Later works include Almindeligt Hospital in Amaliegade which he completed to designs by Nicolas-Henri Jardin in 1760 (demolished in 1892) and maintenance work both on Kongens Bryghus and Børsen (1779).
+Later works include Almindelig Hospital in Amaliegade which he completed to designs by Nicolas-Henri Jardin in 1760 (demolished in 1892) and maintenance work both on Kongens Bryghus and Børsen (1779).